isomerpages/singapore-customs-cms/_businesses/Customs' Schemes, Licences & Framework/export-transhipment-and-transit.md

 *The appointed strategic goods control officer(s)/administrator(s) must be based in Singapore or remain contactable via a Singapore contact.
 The personnel must also be familiar with the SGCA and its Regulations and other related domestic legislations.

-You may refer to Annex A of the  [STS Handbook](/files/businesses/seb/sts%20handbook%20-%20may%202022%20.pdf) for more details.
+You may refer to Annex A of the [STS handbook](/files/businesses/seb/sts%20handbook%20-%201%20oct%202023.pdf) for more details.

 ## Applying for Bulk Permit

-You may apply for a Bulk Permit by completing this  [application form](https://go.gov.sg/stsbulkpermitapplication-form) and submitting the form, [TradeFIRST Self-Assessment Checklist ](https://go.gov.sg/tradefirstselfassessmentchecklist1dec2022) and supporting documents via the contact details listed in the form to the Schemes & Engagement Branch.
+You may apply for a Bulk Permit by completing this  [application form](https://go.gov.sg/stsbulkpermitapplication-form) and submitting the form, [TradeFIRST Self-Assessment Checklist ](https://go.gov.sg/tradefirstselfassessmentchecklist1dec2022) and supporting documents via the contact details listed in the form to the Schemes &amp; Engagement Branch.

 Once the application is received, an officer will be assigned as Singapore Customs’ contact point to the company for the assessment.